cyberbotics/webots/docs/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 ## Tutorial 1: Your First Simulation in Webots (20 Minutes)

 The objective of this first tutorial is to familiarize yourself with the user interface and with the basic concepts of Webots.
-You will create your first simulation containing a simple environment: an arena with floor and walls, a few objects, an e-puck robot and a controller program that will make the robot move.
+You will create your first simulation containing a simple environment: an arena with floor and walls, a few boxes, an e-puck robot and a controller program that will make the robot move.

 %figure "What you should see at the end of the first tutorial."
 ![tutorial_e-puck.png](images/tutorial_e-puck.png)